Policies and Procedures

 Full Time: Monday-Friday 9:00AM-3:30PM 30 hours weekly

-Our Full Time Cosmetology classes start in September and February.
-Part Time Aesthetics classes start in September.
+Our full-time Cosmetology and Aesthetics classes start in September and February.
 Classes are held through the year with no formal closing period.
 Should a holiday fall on a start date, classes will begin the following day.

 New Year’s Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve.
 (Please note: additional holidays or school closures may be added at the discretion of the school.)